 At the start of 2019, the world’s largest pedestrian bridge - 3D printed entirely in concrete - was completed in the industrial and creative center of the Baoshan district of Shanghai.
 The project was designed and led by a team steered by professor Xu Weiguo of Tsinghua University’s School of Architecture.

-The Future of 3D Concrete Printing
+The Future of 3D Printed Concrete

 Visiongain’s recent report suggests that the 3D concrete printing market is set to receive mounting attention over the coming years.
 Moreover, the market is expected to receive increased interest from the Asia Pacific and Latin America markets specifically, where development of new infrastructure and large scale industrialization is at an all time high.

 There are already a variety of concrete mixes on the market, such as shotcrete, ready-mix concrete, limecrete, precast and stamped concrete, and high-density concrete, and many more effective mixes are being introduced at a steady pace.
 Building firms are increasingly using [3D printing] to formulate building elements such as panels, lintels, roofs, floors, walls and floor slabs.

 Digital leader for the built environment at engineering firm Aurecon, John Hainsworth, believes, “If it doesn’t need to be a thing of beauty and it just needs to be rapidly produced, then it’s only a matter of time before [3D printing] is seen to be [increasingly] viable.”

 However, there are limitations to the widespread use of 3D printing houses, bridges and commercial buildings.
 Axel Thèry of Constructions-3D explains: